ecohealthalliance/building-blocks-of-reproducibility/data-anonymization-mcgill-2023.md

 Step 4: Establish a k-anonymity threshold - typically 3-5 is sufficient.
 This means that there will be 3-5 data doubles in the sample.
 Again, think about the population you are drawing from and the harms that would come from loss of confidentiality.
     - Identify quais identifiers
-    - Figure out if you make classes or identifiers coarser to increase k
+    - Figure out if can you make classes or identifiers coarser to increase k

+SDCMicro - package for implementing K-anonymity